S-Alif/react-task-manager/README.md

 # React Task Manager
-This is a task manager built with react and designed with bootstrap 5
+This is a task manager built with react and designed with bootstrap 5.
+The task manager saves the tasks in the localStorage.
+Any detail of the existing tasks can be updated any time

 ### links
 - [live demo](https://task-manager-react-app.netlify.app/)